What we do

 Richard

-has written more than one thousand published articles about
+has written 1,500 published articles about

-columnist.
+information technology, starting in 1983.
 He's written The Bottom Line's Computer Monitor column,

 From 1991-2005 Richard wrote the weekly Computer Watch column for the Toronto